Nouran-Khallaf/why-tough/README.md

 To train the model, run:

-    train.py PLM checkpoit /texts/annotated.csv [hyperparameters]
+    train.py -m PLM -l checkpoit -i /texts/annotated.csv [hyperparameters]

-As the PLMs we used the traditional selection of BERT and RoBERTa models.
+As the PLMs we experimented the traditional selection of BERT and RoBERTa models.
+As usual for the full set of parameters run:
+    train.py -h

 ### Citation